PaimaStudios/PRC/PRCS/prc-2.md

 ### Consistent contract address

 To facilitate a more reliable experience for users, the Hololocker contract should be deployed to the same address across all EVM chains.
 This can be done by using a deployment proxy.
-Our reference implementation does this by specifiying a salt `bytes32(uint256(1))` in the [Foundry deployment script](https://github.com/dcSpark/projected-nft-whirlpool/blob/8b0d0367139eb9a43be94edff34a656258e25793/evm/script/Deploy.s.sol).
+Our reference implementation does this by specifying a salt `bytes32(uint256(1))` in the [Foundry deployment script](https://github.com/dcSpark/projected-nft-whirlpool/blob/8b0d0367139eb9a43be94edff34a656258e25793/evm/script/Deploy.s.sol).
 Hololocker is currently deployed at `0x963ba25745aEE135EdCFC2d992D5A939d42738B6`.

 ### NFT locking UX